Today Diagonal Move, is joined by Bez Shahriari from Stuff by Bez to discuss motivation and player interaction

 BS: I fell in love with video games at a very young age.
 One of my earliest memories is of the ZX Spectrum and being amazed that my siblings could affect what was happening on the television screen.

 My love of video games eventually resulted in studying video game design at university.
 Unfortunately, during the second year the focus moved away from design onto programming.
-I failed that year and returned to college which was where I first discovered Puerto Rico and Board Game Geek.
+I failed that year and ended up going back to Glasgow, discovering BoardgameGeek and a local game group soon after.

 At that point, I had been using packs of traditional playing cards as a tool to improve my general game design skills while creating video games.
 As I began to develop more of an interest in modern boardgames, I was inspired to turn my creative efforts towards physical games.

 Initially I only showed these to friends.
 Then, about 8 years ago, I moved to London and discovered Playtest UK.
 Playtest UK is a national group of like-minded people that meet to help each other develop games.
 The members basically agree to play each other’s games, discuss exactly why they are rubbish and then work together to improve.

 I was only able to get my first game, ‘In a Bind’ finished due to Playtest UK and their willingness to work on my ideas with me.

 I wanted a game with chaos and silliness that lasted 20 minutes.
 There was card stealing, card swapping, scoring points but I had this one card that said “Stand up.
 If you have the card at the end of the game score 10 points, if you sit down, give the card to another player”.